-It is gratifying to see how much has changed now – saddle fitting schools are gaining in importance in both Europe and in North America, and my ultimate goal is still to come to a commonality in the ‘language’ of saddle fit globally.
+It is gratifying to see how many changes there have been now – saddle fitting schools are gaining in importance in both Europe and in North America, and my ultimate goal is still to come to a commonality in the ‘language’ of saddle fit globally.
 Unfortunately, too much in this industry is still unregulated and it’s still often a case of buyer beware.
 We are happy to see how many of our former employees have been able to establish themselves in business all over North America – because at the end of the day – it still needs to be all for the good of the horse.
 Education continues to be a driving force, and even the Society of Master Saddlers in the UK has recognized the need for change in the traditions of its teachings – especially as far as saddle fitting is concerned!

 The statistics support what we have long realized is the reality: the demographics in this market indicate that the riding population aged 50+ has grown by 10 per cent n the last five years.
 (Maturing female Baby Boomers are the largest part of not only our market share, but in general for the equine industry).
-The one huge positive from this is that this demographic has the most disposable income available – which benefits the equestrian industry as a whole, since the numbers indicate that this is spent on hobbies and sports (mainly golf and riding!).
+The one huge positive from this change, and other changes, is that this demographic has the most disposable income available – which benefits the equestrian industry as a whole, since the numbers indicate that this is spent on hobbies and sports (mainly golf and riding!).

 The one consideration remains as a key topic of interest here – how can we promote the equestrian industry as a whole to the general public (and our riding friends) to ensure that it remains a viable option for funding to stay relevant?
 I think there is always more opportunity for collaborative and cooperative efforts within the industry; too many businesses and individuals seem to be jealously ‘guarding their territories’ instead of working together to share resources.
 Just my opinion – yours?